GoogleCloudPlatform/federated-learning/README.md

 you can extended the infrastructure to [Anthos clusters running on premises or on other public clouds](https://cloud.google.com/anthos/clusters/docs/multi-cloud).

-This blueprint is aimed at cloud platform administrator and data scientists that aim to provision and configure a secure environment to run potentially untrusted workloads in their Google Cloud environment.
+This blueprint is aimed at cloud platform administrator and data scientists that need to provision and configure a secure environment to run potentially untrusted workloads in their Google Cloud environment.

 ## Getting started